Happy Birthday to Me poster

 The inciting incident occurs at 13 minutes when The first murder occurs when Bernadette is killed at the bridge during a dangerous game, establishing that someone is targeting the Top Ten members as Ginny's 18th birthday approaches..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Ginny discovers evidence suggesting she might be the killer during her blackouts, a devastating false defeat that raises the stakes and shifts her from investigator to potential murderer., fundamentally raising what's at risk.
+Of particular interest, this crucial beat Ginny discovers evidence suggesting she might be the killer during her blackouts, a devastating false defeat that raises the stakes and shifts her from investigator to potential murderer., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 82 minutes (74% through) represents the emotional nadir.
 Here, The majority of the Top Ten are now dead, and Ginny appears to be losing her grip on reality entirely.
 She faces the horrifying possibility that her trauma has created a murderous alternate personality., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.